peter-evans/slash-command-dispatch/README.md

 ### Advanced configuration

-Using JSON configuration allows the options for each command to be customised.
+Using JSON configuration allows the options for each command to be specified individually.

 Note that it's recommended to write the JSON configuration directly in the workflow rather than use a file.
 Using the `config-from-file` input will be slightly slower due to requiring the repository to be checked out with `actions/checkout` so the file can be accessed.

+Here is an example workflow.
+Take care to use the correct property names.
+The JSON property names differ from the action inputs by using underscores in place of hyphens.

 ```yml
 name: Slash Command Dispatch